abtion/guidelines/career-development/ladder.md

 #### Test-driven
 - [ ] Uses testing pain as a prompt to write better code.
-- [ ] Starts practicing spiking if she/he doesn’t know how to test something.
+- [ ] Starts practicing spiking if they don't know how to test something.
 Then sets the spike aside once a general path is understood and writes from scratch TDD.
 - [ ] Makes use of stubbing and mocking/understands tradeoffs of hitting the db.
 - [ ] Values and can speak to examples of high cohesion, low coupling.
 - [ ] Cares about test speed.
 Can implement parallelization but knows why that’s a bandaid.
 Seeks to keep the test suite under a minute.